lakshayvaishnav/BlinkMeet-updated/README.md

 ## 🖼️ Demo

-Watch the full walkthrough video here:
-Here’s how it works in a nutshell:
+Watch the full walkthrough video here: [!demo video]("./landingpage.png")(https://youtu.be/AvDOn6HwFfQ) Here’s how it works in a nutshell:

 1. Visit the landing page and log in via Google.